-i.
-Credit risk
+i) Credit risk

 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
 The Corporation's credit risk is primarily attributable to cash and other receivables.

-Cash is held with a reputable Canadian financial institution, from which Management believes the risk of loss to be minimal.
+Cash is held with a reputable Canadian financial institution; therefore Management believes the risk of loss to be minimal.

 Financial instruments included in other receivables consist of harmonized sales tax ("HST") due from the Federal Government of Canada.
-Other receivables are in good standing as of December 31, 2023.
 Management believes that the credit risk concentration with respect to financial instruments included in other receivables is minimal.

-ii.
-Liquidity risk
+ii) Liquidity risk

-The Corporation has in place a planning and budgeting process to help determine the funds required to support the Corporation's normal operating requirements on an ongoing basis and its capital, administrative, and exploration and evaluation expenditures.
-The Corporation ensures that there are sufficient funds to meet its short-term requirements, taking into account its anticipated cash flows from operations and its holdings of cash.
+The Corporation has in place a planning and budgeting process to help determine the funds required to support the Corporation's normal operating requirements on an ongoing basis and its capital, sufficient funds to meet its short-term requirements, taking into account its anticipated cash flows from operations and its holdings of cash.
+The corporations accounts payable and accrued liabilities generally have contractual maturities of less than 30 days and are subject to normal trade tenures.

-As at December 31, 2023, the Corporation has working capital of \$575,291 (December 31, 2022 - deficiency of \$311,241, and \$825,738 cash to settle current accounts payable and accrued liabilities of \$371,321 (December 31, 2022 - \$252,646 cash to settle current accounts payable and accrued liabilities of \$712,832).
-The Corporation's other current assets consist of other receivables of \$35,295 (December 31, 2022 - \$87,562) which is principally HST and other financial assets and prepaid expenses of \$85,579 (December 31, 2022 - \$61,383).
+As at December 31, 2024, the Corporation has working capital deficit of \$85,546 (December 31, 2023 working capital - \$575,291), and \$149,607 cash to settle current accounts payable and accrued liabilities of \$351,921 (December 31, 2023 - \$825,738 cash to settle current accounts payable and accrued liabilities of \$371,321).
+The Corporation's other current assets consist of other receivables of \$20,858 (December 31, 2023 - \$35,295) which is principally HST and other financial assets and prepaid expenses of \$95,910 (December 31, 2023 - \$85,579).

-iii.
-Market risk
+iii) Market risk

-At the present time, the Corporation does not hold any interest in a mining property that is in production.
+At present, the Corporation does not hold any interest in a mining property that is in production.
 The Corporation's viability and potential success depend on its ability to develop, exploit, and generate revenue from the development of mineral deposits.
 Revenue, cash flow, and profits from any future mining operations in which the Corporation is involved will be influenced by precious and/or base metal prices and by the relationship of such prices to production costs.
 Such prices can fluctuate widely and are affected by numerous factors beyond the Corporation's control.

-iv.
-Foreign exchange risk
+iv) Foreign exchange risk

-The Corporation's financings are in Canadian dollars.
-Certain of the Corporation's subsidiary Unigold Dominicana, S.R.L.'s activities are incurred in U.S. dollars (USD) and Dominican Pesos (DOP) and are therefore subject to gains or losses due to fluctuations in exchange rates.
+The Corporation's financings are principally in Canadian dollars.
+Certain expenditures of the Corporation's subsidiary Unigold Dominicana, S.R.L.'s activities are incurred in U.S. dollars (USD) and Dominican Pesos (DOP) and are therefore subject to gains or losses due to fluctuations in exchange rates.
 The Corporation is therefore subject to foreign exchange risk.
-As at December 31, 2023, the Corporation had foreign cash balances in the Canadian equivalent of \$818,958 (December 31, 2022 - \$239,149) and trade payables of \$239,196 (December 31, 2022 - \$191,163).
-Sensitivity to a plus or minus 5% change in the foreign exchange rate would have resulted in a decrease in the net assets of the Corporation in the amount of \$28,988 at December 31, 2023 (December 31, 2022 - decrease of \$2,399).
+As at December 31, 2024, the Corporation had foreign cash balances in the Canadian equivalent of \$147,501 and trade payables of \$94,463 (December 31, 2023 - foreign cash balances of \$818,958 and trade payables of \$239,196.
+Sensitivity to a plus or minus 5% change in the foreign exchange rate would have resulted in a decrease in the net assets of the Corporation in the amount of \$2,652 at December 31, 2024 (December 31, 2023 - decrease of \$28,988).
 The Corporation does not undertake currency hedging activities to mitigate its foreign currency risk.